mhassan2/rx_image_review_app/rx_image_review_app/README.md

-Screenshots:

-Here is the output from the sample input file (patients.records):

-Here is an example of how the output will look like using getimage command:

-Using the dashboard (RX Images Retrieval (with icons)

-As you can see the script added additional field called “link” which is a link to the location of the image on the search head

 Script capabilities:
 1. Can handle images without file name extension.
 2. Can convert over 100 major image file formats (ImageMagick).